 Fixed Blade Knives Always Make into the Best Survival Gear

 Through our research on tools most common in a survival gear kit, we found out that fixed blade survival or tactical knives included each and every one of them.
-You may be aware that many people have written articles on how survival neck knives saved their lives under drastic situations where, without the knives, they would have definitely met the end of their life span earlier than expected.
+You may be aware that many people have written articles on how survival neck knives saved their lives under drastic situations where, without the knives, they would have met the end of their life span earlier than expected.

-Exactly the reason why all survivalists and outdoorsmen should include at least one fixed blade and one folding pocket knife in their outdoor survival gear.
+Precisely the reason why all survivalists and outdoorsmen should include at least one fixed blade and one folding pocket knife in their outdoor survival gear.

 Keeping the Kit Light Helps More than You Might Think